Sidi Ould Cheikh Abdallahi: Early life and education

-Abdallahi was born in 1938 in the village of Lamden, near Aleg in southern Mauritania whilst a French colony, about 250 kilometers from the capital Nouakchott.
+Sidi was born in 1938 in the village of Lamden, near Aleg in southern Mauritania when it was a French colony, about 250 kilometres from the capital Nouakchott.
 He received his primary education in Aleg and his secondary education in Rosso, Mauritania and then at the École normale supérieure William Ponty in Senegal.

 He subsequently studied mathematics, physics, and chemistry in Dakar, Senegal and received a diplôme d'études approfondies in economics in Grenoble, France.

 Civil service

-In 1968, Abdallahi returned to Mauritania to become Director of the Plan.
+In 1968, Sidi returned to Mauritania to become Director of the Plan.
 He worked on the Second Plan for Economic and Social Development.
 In 1971, he was appointed as Minister of Planning and Industrial Development in September 1971 by the first post-independence president, Moktar Ould Daddah.
 During the 1970s he served in a series of positions in the government, including that of Minister of State for the National Economy in 1975 and Minister of Planning and Mines in 1976.
 As Minister of Planning and Mines he was involved in the nationalization of the iron mines and the introduction of the ouguiya as the nation's currency.
+He was Minister of National Economy from 1975 to 1977.

-Following the coup d'état that ousted President Daddah in July 1978, Abdallahi was imprisoned until April 1979.
-From 1982 to late 1985 Abdallahi lived in Kuwait, where he worked as an adviser to the Kuwait Fund for Arab Economic Development.
+Following the coup d'état that ousted President Daddah in July 1978, Sidi was imprisoned until April 1979.
+From 1982 to late 1985 Sidi lived in Kuwait, where he worked as an adviser to the Kuwait Fund for Arab Economic Development.

 When he returned to Mauritania in 1986, he served in the government under President Maaouya Ould Sid'Ahmed Taya.
 Under the Taya administration, he served as Minister of Hydraulics and Energy in 1986 and then as Minister of Fishing and the Maritime Economy in 1987.
 After a clash with influential businessmen over fishing policies, he was replaced on 21 September 1987.
-From September 1989 until June 2003 he lived in Niger, working again for the Kuwait Fund as an adviser.
+From September 1989 until June 2003, he lived in Niger, working again for the Kuwait Fund as an adviser.